- Calling Functions

 You might have noticed that HTML isn’t really a programming language.
-It’s a markup language, which means that it allows you to specify the content of a webpage.
-But it doesn’t really contain any logic- the stuff like
+It’s a markup language, which means that it lets you specify the content of a webpage.
+But it doesn’t contain any logic- the stuff like

-for loops, and functions that you learned about in Processing.
+for loops, and functions that you might expect from a coding language.

 Let’s start with an example